-Another unique feature about the 3rd Floor Club is the LED screens on the walls and ceiling.
-The room truly provides a lighting experience that’s different from the other hip hop clubs in Vegas.
-In fact, it’s so good that it makes the other clubs’ lighting look like an afterthought.
+Another unique feature about the Level 3 Club is the LED screens on the walls and ceiling.
+This creates a lighting experience different from other hip-hop clubs in Vegas.
+It’s so good that it makes the other venues’ lighting look like an afterthought.